henry-ai-biz/rag-workflow-tools/README.md

-# 🤖 AI-Powered Workflow Utilities
+# 🤖 AI‑Powered Workflow Utilities

-A collection of practical automation scripts developed using gemini cli as the main coding assistant, but also with other models via the vscode co-pilot integration when errors were found or generated code through gemini was needless complex (and thus harder to debug)
+A collection of practical automation scripts developed using the Google Gemini CLI as the main coding assistant (with VSCode Copilot as a fallback).
+My goal is to build, iterate, and solve real‑world problems using the latest AI developer tools.

+---

-► Overview
+## 🚀 Overview

-This repository is a showcase of my journey in building practical, AI-assisted tools as well as showing the "sub-task" parts of a RAG pipeline.
-The scripts here are designed to integrate with the output of Retrieval-Augmented Generation (RAG) systems, which I use to create relevant and timely social media content for the small businesses I partner with.
+This repository showcases my journey in building practical, AI‑assisted tools and the “sub‑task” parts of a Retrieval‑Augmented Generation (RAG) pipeline.
+The scripts here take RAG output and turn it into runnable automations:

-While the core RAG and content generation scripts remain in a private repo for now, this public repository contains the operational tools that bring that content to life—automating tasks like:
+- **Video & Image Processing**

-Video & Image Processing: Creating video reels from still images and open-source audio.
+  Creating video reels from still images and open‑source audio.

+- **Cloud Integration**
-Cloud Integration: Uploading and managing media assets on Google Cloud Services.
+  Uploading and managing media assets on Google Cloud Storage.

+- **Social Media Automation**
-Social Media Automation: Posting generated content directly to platforms like Instagram via their APIs.
+  Posting generated content directly to platforms like Instagram via their APIs.

-My goal is to demonstrate a hands-on ability to build, iterate, and solve problems using the latest generation of AI developer tools.
+My goal is to demonstrate a hands‑on ability to build, iterate, and solve problems using the latest generation of AI developer tools.

+---

-► A Note on Methodology
+## 🔍 A Note on Methodology

-You might notice that for tasks like posting to Instagram, I am interacting directly with the Graph API instead of using higher-level abstractions or third-party libraries or even MCP.
-This was a deliberate choice.
+> For tasks like posting to Instagram, I interact *directly* with the Graph API instead of using higher‑level wrappers or third‑party libraries (e.g., MCP).

-Why?
-My focus for these initial versions was to gain a deep, foundational understanding of the entire workflow, especially the complexities of authentication, app permissions, and token management.
-By avoiding abstractions, I was able to effectively debug and iterate on the core mechanics, ensuring a robust and reliable connection.
-This hands-on approach was important for me at this stage to make sure any automation was dependable.
+**Why?**

+1. Deeply understand authentication, permissions, and token management
+2. Debug and iterate on the core mechanics
+3. Ensure a robust, reliable connection

+---

-► Project Structure
+## 🗂 Project Structure

-The repository is organized by function to maintain clarity and scalability.
+\`\`\`text
 ├── gcs_utilities/          # Scripts for Google Cloud Storage tasks
-├── instagram_automation/  # Tools for posting and managing Instagram content ├── video_processing/      # Scripts for creating and editing video files └── ...                    # Additional utility folders
+├── instagram_automation/   # Tools for posting & managing Instagram content
+├── video_processing/       # Scripts for creating and editing video files
+└── ...                     # Additional utility folders
+\`\`\`

+---

-► Tech Stack
+## 🛠 Tech Stack

-Primary Language: Python
+- **Primary Language:** Python

-AI Development: Google Gemini CLI & API
+- **AI Development:** Google Gemini CLI & API

-APIs & Services:
+**APIs & Services:**

-Instagram Graph API
+- Instagram Graph API

-Google Cloud Storage API
+- Google Cloud Storage API

-Freesound API (for open-source audio)
+- Freesound API (for open‑source audio)

-Core Libraries: requests, google-cloud-storage, Pillow, moviepy
+**Core Libraries:**

+- \`requests\`
+- \`google-cloud-storage\`
+- \`Pillow\`
+- \`moviepy\`

+---

-This repository represents an active and ongoing effort.
-Thank you for visiting.
+> This repository represents an active, ongoing effort.
+Thank you for visiting!_